niplav/site/grand.md

 smith to learn their skills.

-For an investigation into such global collapse at current civilizational levels causing human extinction, see [Rodrigues 2020](https://forum.effectivealtruism.org/posts/GsjmufaebreiaivF7/what-is-the-likelihood-that-civilizational-collapse-would).
+For an investigation into such global collapse at current civilizational levels causing human extinction, see [Rodriguez 2020](https://forum.effectivealtruism.org/posts/GsjmufaebreiaivF7/what-is-the-likelihood-that-civilizational-collapse-would).
 It broadly finds that recovery appears likely in scenarios where less than 99.9% of all humans die, and finds extinction unlikely unless more